This post may contain affiliate links which means I earn a small commission if you decide to use my links. Disclosure here.

 That’s it for the padsicle!
 Super easy to make and inexpensive.

 It feels so good to have too and it makes a world of a difference to have.
-I would say to make them around the 36 weeks mark so you can have them ready as soon as you go into labour and give birth.
+I would say to make them around the 36 weeks mark so you can have them ready as soon as you go into labor and give birth.
 Even if it is earlier than expected.

 You know that squirt bottle that the hospital gives you?
 Keep it.
 It is amazing.